 Year over year, the most recent $14.5 billion in black ink represents a reversal from the -$14.4 billion deficit that Canada incurred one year earlier during 2020.

-To put Canada’s trade deficit metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$2.019 trillion at March 2019.
-Canada’s external debt is the equivalent of more than 200 times its negative international trade balance.
+To put that metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$2.566 trillion at September 2021.
+Canada’s external debt is the equivalent size of roughly 170 times its positive international trade balance for products.

 Top Canadian Trade Balances by Product and Country

 The following 10 leading products generated a surplus subtotal of $141.7 billion for Canada in its global trade during 2021.
 Metrics listed below highlight Canada’s strongest competitive advantages over worldwide trading partners.

 - Crude oil: US$70.2 billion (Up 79.8% since 2020)

 - Aluminum (unwrought): $7.7 billion (Up 48%)

 - Iron ores, concentrates: $7.3 billion (Up 42.2%)